zdravkov/kendo-docs/web/grid/how-to/Editing/grid-prevent-navigation-when-in-editing-mode.md

 ---
-title: Prevent page navigation when Grid in edit mode
+title: Prevent page navigation when in edit mode
-page_title: Prevent page navigation when Grid in edit mode
+page_title: Prevent page navigation when in edit mode
-description: Prevent page navigation when Grid in edit mode
+description: Prevent page navigation when in edit mode
 ---

 The following runnable sample demonstrates how to prevent page navigation when Kendo UI Grid is in edit mode.